 Research on parent-child relations in heterosexual parent families has consistently revealed that children's adjustment is often related to indices of parental mental health.
 See, e.g., G. Downey & J.C.
 Coyne, Children of Depressed Parents: An Integrative Review, 108 Psychol.
 Bull.
 50 (1990); M. Smith, Parental Mental Health: Disruptions To Parenting and Outcomes for Children.
 9 Child & Fam.
 Soc.
 Work 3 (2004); M. Rutter & D. Quinton, Parental Psychiatric Disorder: Effects on Children, 14 Psychol.
 Med.
 853 (1984).
 Some research suggests that a similar pattern holds when the parents are lesbian or gay.
 See, e.g., C.J.
 Patterson, Families of the Lesbian Baby Boom: Maternal Mental Health and Child Adjustment, 4 J. Gay & Lesbian Psychotherapy 91 (2001) (finding that mentally healthy lesbian mothers also described their children as better adjusted); R.W.
 Chan et al., Psychological Adjustment Among Children Conceived via Donor Insemination by Lesbian and Heterosexual Mothers, 69 Child Dev.
-443 (1998) (reporting that children of both heterosexual and lesbian mothers had fewer behavior problems parents were experiencing less stress, having fewer interparental conflicts, and feeling greater love for one another).
+443 (1998) (reporting that children of both heterosexual and lesbian mothers had fewer behavior expected to benefit when their parents have the legal right to marry.
+See supra Section III.B.

-"illegitimacy" and "bastardy."
+Finally, marriage can be expected to benefit the children of gay and lesbian couples by reducing the stigma currently associated with those children's status.
+Such stigma can derive from various sources.
+When same-sex partners cannot marry, their biological children are born "out of wedlock," conferring a status that historically has been stigmatized as "illegitimacy" and "bastardy."
 Although the social stigma attached to illegitimacy has declined in many parts of society, being born to unmarried parents is still widely considered undesirable.
 As a result, children of parents who are not married may be stigmatized by others, such as peers or school staff members.
 This stigma of illegitimacy will not be visited upon the children of same-sex couples when those couples can legally marry.